-The sun is rising, the air crisp and autumn has just settled in.
-Cars roll up to the wall separating North Korea from the South, men springing up and heading for… What appears to be speakers?
+The day is sunny and crisp, the autumn just settling in.
+Cars roll up to the wall separating North Korea from the South, men springing up and heading for – but it can’t be? – speakers?
 And huge ones at that, easily twice the size of the soldiers surrounding them.

-First, news plays, then criticism of the North Korean state and leader Kim Jong-Un.
-And after that, the bass drops with several male voices following.
-Harmonising in an upbeat dance tune- a tune many in the North aren’t aware of- but millions across the world would dance to without hesitation streams.
-The song is Bang Bang Bang by BIGBANG, the top-selling and most-streamed song in South Korea in 2015.
+First, news play, then criticism of the North Korean leader Kim Jong-Un.
+And after that, loud bass and several male voices follow, joined in an upbeat, club-fit tune which the people over the border most probably don’t know but millions across the world would dance to without hesitation – Bang Bang Bang by

-Music is an integral part of life, after all; we sing along to the radio, bob our heads to the beat, hum along distractedly when we’re washing the dishes.
-Sometimes, songs can morph into something bigger, more symbolic.
+Although South Korea agreed to stop the musical propaganda in order to lower the tensions on the peninsula, the fact that they tried shows just how much faith can be put into music.
+Music is an integral part of life, after all: we sing along to the radio, bob our feet to the beat, hum along distractedly when we’re washing the dishes.

-Music in North Korea, like to just about anything else, is a way of keeping the nation indoctrinated by a set of state-approved ‘beliefs’.
+Music in North Korea, similarly to just about anything else, is a way of keeping the nation in a certain headspace dominated by state-approved beliefs.
 The modern age of smartphones and the internet, however, has made it harder for the Workers’ Party to keep everyone in line where South Korean and western entertainment is concerned.
-TV shows and songs can be downloaded and streamed with just a few bits of technology, rendering control and prevention difficult.
-And so a decision has been made to give the people what they want – but in a North Korean style.
-In an attempt of public appeasement and still retaining some control, the North Korean leader Kim Jong-Un has initiated the formation of a girl group.
+TV shows and songs can be downloaded and streamed with just a few bits of technology, rendering control and prevention difficult, and so a decision has been made to give the people what they want – but in a North Korean style.
+In an attempt of public appeasement, the North Korean leader Kim Jong-Un has initiated a formation of a girl group.

 Donning short skirts and high heels, the Moranbong Band somewhat resembles the K-Pop of the South.
 Kim Jong-Un could be taking a shot in the dark with them; simply taking the stab at something new.
 The trouble with Moranbong, though, is that they’re all military officials (who knows if they had foreseen such future when they signed the employment contract), which comfortably steers them under the roof of state propaganda, this time custom made for the younger generations.